typelevel/Laika/docs/src/04-customizing-laika/05-ast-rewriting.md

 Several of Laika's built-in features are implemented as rewrite rules internally, like the mechanism for resolving internal references or footnote auto-numbering.
-But it also designed to be a hook for processing on the application level.
+But it is also designed to be a hook for processing on the application level.

 How Rewrite Rules Work